 A brief history of credit repair

 Over the next decade, credit reporting agencies went from localized companies to the nationwide credit reporting agencies we know today.
-Almost all lenders and creditors go through the three credit bureaus (Experian, Equifax, and TransUnion) to get consumer credit reports.
-That’s good for consumers because it means they only need to worry about three credit reports.
-As long as you review those three reports regularly and make sure they’re error-free, you can present the best possible credit profile when someone checks your credit.
+Almost all lenders and creditors go through the three major credit bureaus (Experian, Equifax, or TransUnion) to purchase consumer credit reports.
+That’s good for consumers because it means they generally only need to worry about three credit reports.
+As long as you review those three reports regularly and make sure they’re error-free, you can typically present the best possible credit profile when someone checks your credit.

 What does credit repair do?

-Credit repair allows you to correct negative items in your credit report that could be hurting your credit score.
-If you’ve been working to get out of debt, there are a wide range of errors it can potentially create.
+Credit repair allows you the chance to dispute and then correct inaccurate negative items on your credit reports that could be hurting your credit scores.
+If you’ve been working to get out of debt, there is a wide range of errors it can potentially create.

-- Missed payments that you made on time, which often happens when you arrange a repayment plan with reduced payments.
+- Missed payments that you made on time, which could happen when you arrange a repayment plan with reduced payments.

-- Penalties that should have expired, since negative information can only remain on your credit report for a set period.
+- Outdated information, since negative accounts can only remain on your credit report for a set period.

 But mistakes and errors happen in credit reporting.
 In fact, they happen more often than you might think, especially when you face challenges with debt.

-In many cases, people who have errors in their credit reports that they correct see their scores improve.
-However, the amount your score increases varied based on:
+In many cases, people who have errors corrected on their credit reports their scores improve.
+However, the amount the score increases can vary based on:

 - Where you score started – high scores tend to increase slower than low scores